-New Base Year (Value) The full cash value of property on the date it changes ownership or when alterations which convert the property to another use or extends the economic life of the improvement, is reassessed, establishing a new base year value for only that portion of the property.
+New Base Year (Value)

+The full cash value of property on the date it changes ownership or when new construction is completed.

+New Construction The construction of new buildings, additions to existing buildings, or alterations which convert the property to another use or extends the economic life of the improvement, is reassessed, establishing a new base year value for only that portion of the property.